 |Elective courses can be taken from Educational, School, & Counseling Psychology or from other departments such as Psychological Sciences, Statistics, or Information Science and Learning Technology.||6|

 Sample Plan of Study

 The Graduate School requires that students pass a qualifying examination as a condition of official admittance to the PhD program.
 Acceptable performance on the Departmental Qualifying Examination is defined as achieving a grade of “B” or better in each of the courses comprising the “core” courses.
+If a student recieves lower than a "B" on a course, the student must retake the course.
+Failure to receive the appropriate grade a second time could result in dismissal from teh program.
 For educational research methods and analysis, these courses are the following: